nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 A non-functional requirement specifies criteria that judge the operation of a system, such as performance, reliability, and usability.
 Unlike functional requirements, it focuses on how a system performs rather than what it does.

 1. **Parameter**
-A value that you need to provide for the command to work. e.g in `add n/NAME`, `NAME` is a parameter.
+A value that you need to provide for the command to work. e.g. in `add n/NAME`, `NAME` is a parameter.

 1. **Plant UML**
 PlantUML is a tool that allows users to create diagrams, such as UML diagrams, by writing simple, text-based descriptions that are then converted into visual representations.
 It supports a range of diagrams—like class, sequence, and activity diagrams—and is often used to quickly illustrate system designs or workflows.